polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

     fn vrf_input(domain: OCTET_STRING, buf: OCTET_STRING) -> VrfInput;
 ```

-While the specific implementation details of this function are intentionally
+The specific implementation details of this function are intentionally omitted
-omitted here, you can find the complete implementation in the
+here, you can find a complete reference implementation in the
 [`bandersnatch_vrfs`](https://github.com/w3f/ring-vrf/blob/18614458ca4cb335c88d4e710c13906a76f51e43/bandersnatch_vrfs/src/lib.rs#L57)
-reference implementation.
+project.

 Helper function to construct a `VrfInput` from a sequence of `data` items: